beanbag44/LambdaJavaAPI/README.md

-# NeoExamplePlugin
+# Lambda Java API
-Example plugin for lambda
+This addon is purely for ease of writing lambda addons in java; it does not provide any in-game functionality.